sivaratrisrinivas/hoopla/README.md

     - `--enhance expand`: Expands queries with synonyms and related terms to improve search coverage (e.g., "scary bear movie" → "scary horror grizzly bear movie terrifying film")
     - Requires `GEMINI_API_KEY` in `.env` file or environment variables
     - Falls back to original query if enhancement fails or API key is not set
+  - **Result Evaluation**: `--evaluate` option uses LLM to rate search result relevance after displaying results
+    - Scores each result on a 0-3 scale: 3=Highly relevant, 2=Relevant, 1=Marginally relevant, 0=Not relevant
+    - Prints evaluation report in format: `1.
+Movie Title: 2/3`
+    - Runs after search results are displayed
+    - Requires `GEMINI_API_KEY` in `.env` file or environment variables
+    - Returns all 0 scores if API key is not set
 - **Score Normalization**: `normalize` command performs min-max normalization to scale scores to [0, 1] range using formula `(score - min) / (max - min)`
   - If all scores are identical, returns all 1.0 values
   - If no scores provided, prints nothing